 1Update your website homepage to acknowledge the impact of COVID-19 on your business

-Regardless of whether your clinic has closed, is still practising, transitioning to telehealth, or modifying your practice access in some way, you’ve probably made some significant operational changes in recent weeks.
+Regardless of whether your clinic has closed, is still practising, providing telehealth consultations, or modifying your practice access in some way, you’ve probably made some significant operational changes in recent weeks.

-Add a succinct message to the top of your homepage that explains whether you're open or closed, and include a call to action telling the client what you want them to do.
+Adding a succinct message to the top of your homepage that explains whether you're open or closed, and including a call to action will inform your client what they can do next.
 For example, you might ask them to click through to another page that has your clinic's full COVID-19 response, follow your Facebook page for updates, or book a telehealth appointment.
 Then, link to the place where clients can undertake the action.